Do you operate an LLC and need to purchase health insurance for you and your team?

 Have you been freelancing and want to know more about your health coverage options?

-The health insurance market place offers several different options for obtaining health insurance if you’re self-employed.
+The health insurance market place offers several different options for obtaining affordable health insurance if you’re self-employed.

 This blog covers the various ways your business can get health insurance coverage, how to choose the right path for your business entity, and how to buy if you are self-employed or freelancing.